Bill Wood

 Starring Carter Wong

-Synopsis: During the Qing dynasty, the young son of a Ming dynasty general is sent to the Shaolin Temple to learn martial arts so that he may seek revenge for his dead father.
+Synopsis: The son of a Ming dynasty general is sent to the Shaolin temple to learn martial arts so that he may seek revenge for his dead father.
 But first he must endure the test of the temple's legendary 18 Bronzemen.

 You had me at "kung fu disciples vs. bronze warrior statues."
 Add Carter Wong to the mix and I'm 100% sold.